armijnhemel/devicecode/doc/design_default_values.md

    own data before the template, others append it.
 4. a combination of 2. and 3.

-All these can be found when processing `cpu1spd`.
+Examples of all these can be found when processing `cpu1spd`.

-There are three known default values:
+## 1: There are three known default values:

 ```
 <!-- CPU1 speed, MHz, GHz, Leave blank if unknown -->